marvindanig/open-source-covid-resources/README.markdown

 6. [Open Source Ventilator — OpenLung BVM Ventilator](https://gitlab.com/TrevorSmale/OSV-OpenLung)

-Open Source Ventilator — OpenLung BVM Ventilator is a well-organized, active, fully open project, but as of this writing not buildable.
+Open Source Ventilator — OpenLung BVM Ventilator is a well-organized, active, fully open project, but as of writing this, is not buildable.

 ## Masks, shields and test units